Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 For example, “Monday”, “Tuesday” etc.

-‘date$’ is a string and its format can be DD-MM-YY or DD-MM-YYYY or YYYY-MM-DD.
+´date$´ is a string and its format can be DD-MM-YY or DD-MM-YYYY or YYYY-MM-DD.
 You can also use NOW to get the day for the current date, eg, PRINT DAY$(NOW)

 ### DEG( radians )

-Converts 'radians' to degrees.
+Converts ´radians´ to degrees.

 ### DEVICE(GAMEPAD channel, funct)

 Returns data from a USB PS3 or PS4 controller.

-'funct' is a 1 or 2 letter code indicating the information to return as follows:
+´funct´ is a 1 or 2 letter code indicating the information to return as follows:
     LX the position of the analog left joystick x axis LY the position of the analog left joystick y axis RX the position of the analog right joystick x axis